dilawer11/iot-device-fingerprinting/README.md

 `sudo docker build -t iot-device-fingerprinting .`

-Docker can then be started by using the following command (with correct paths):
+Docker container can then be run by using the following command:

-`sudo docker run -it -v /path/to/datasets:/datasets -v /path/to/results:/results iot-device-fingerprinting`
+`sudo docker run -it -v "$(pwd)"/datasets:/datasets -v "$(pwd)"/results:/results iot-device-fingerprinting`

 The command above mounts the datasets and results to the docker to save the results across docker runs.